-Chairman (Non-executive)

-• Qualifications PhD in Seismology, Australian National University, Fellow of The Australian Institute of Company Directors, Fellow of the Australian Institute of Geoscientists Experience Experience as chairman, executive and non-executive director in high growth companies, across a variety of sectors, with focus on governance in publicly listed companies.
-Interest in shares and Shares: 300,000 directly held options Shares: 1,400,000 indirectly held Special responsibilities Member of the Audit Committee and chairman of the Nomination and Remuneration Committee Other directorships in listed entities held in the previous three years Current directorships - Litigation Capital Management Limited, Galilee Energy Limited and African Petroleum Corporation, Tap Oil Limited and Renergen Limited Ms Maria Halasz Managing Director (Chief Executive Officer) Qualifications MBA, BSc in Microbiology, University of Western Australia, Graduate of the Australian Institute of Company Directors Experience 28 years' experience in life sciences working in executive positions in private and public companies, managing investment funds and holding senior positions in corporate finance specialising in life sciences.
+Dr David King Chairman (Non-executive) Qualifications PhD in Seismology, Australian National University, Fellow of The Australian Institute of Company Directors, Fellow of the Australian Institute of Geoscientists Experience Experience as chairman, executive and non-executive director in high growth companies, across a variety of sectors, with focus on governance in publicly listed companies.
+Interest in shares and options Shares: 300,000 directly held 1,400,000 indirectly held Special responsibilities Member of the Audit Committee and chairman of the Nomination and Remuneration Committee Other directorships in listed entities held in the previous three years Current directorships - Litigation Capital Management Limited, Galilee Energy Limited and African Petroleum Corporation, Tap Oil Limited and Renergen Limited.

+Ms Maria Halasz Managing Director (Chief Executive Officer) Qualifications MBA, BSc in Microbiology, University of Western Australia, Graduate of the Australian Institution of Company Directors Experience 28 years' experience in life sciences working in executive positions in private and public companies, managing investment funds and holding senior positions in corporate finance specialising in life sciences.
 Maria has been CEO and Managing Director of Cellmid since April 2007.
-Interest in shares and Shares: 420,000 directly held options Shares: 2,580,000 indirectly held Options: 3,000,000 unvested, indirectly held Special responsibilities Managing Director and Chief Executive Officer Other directorships in None
+Interest in shares and options Shares: 420,000 directly held Shares: 2,580,000 indirectly held Options: 3,000,000 unvested, indirectly held Special responsibilities Managing Director and Chief Executive Officer Other directorships in listed entities held in the previous three years None

-Mr Bruce Gordon Director (Non-executive)

-BA, Macquarie University, Fellow of The Institute of Chartered Accountants Australia and New Qualifications spanning more than 35 years advising and providing financial services to private and publicly listed companies as well as subsidiaries of large multinationals.
+Mr Bruce Gordon Director (Non-executive) Qualifications BA, Macquarie University, Fellow of The Institute of Chartered Accountants Australia and New Zealand, Fellow of The Australian Institute of Company Directors Experience An audit and corporate finance specialist, and an experienced finance professional with a career spanning more than 35 years advising and providing financial services to private and publicly listed companies as well as subsidiaries of large multinationals.
+Interest in shares and options Shares: 160,000 indirectly held Special responsibilities Chairman of the Audit Committee and member of the Nomination and Remuneration Committee Other directorships in listed entities held in the previous three years None